hipay/hipay-docs/hipay-wallet-cashout-mirakl-integration/5-Installation.md

 To verify that your software is properly installed and configured, please go to the URL you sent to HiPay (example: `https://cashout.merchant-example.com/index.php`). **A white page with the "*Hello World*" text message should be displayed**.
 If that's not the case, make sure that you properly configured the `parameters.yml` file and that all the information provided in it is correct.

-# Next step
-Once your application is properly installed, go to the next section: [[Usage]].